 - All personnel involved in the conduct or administration of human subject research are required to complete training in the protection of human subjects before such involvement occurs.
 Please contact the Human Subjects Protection Office for details.

 The fine print – remember: as changes occur in activities and duties in the lab, research personnel may need updated, periodic or new safety/compliance training that covers new or sometimes ongoing work.
 Legally, PIs are ultimately responsible for training and safety of lab personnel.
-There should be duty-specific training (presented by the PI) that includes safety/compliance information addressing the personnel, the PI and the institution.
-Institutionally required trainings are in addition to that, and the PI is responsible for seeing that their staff attends.
+There should be duty-specific training (presented by the PI or experienced lab staff) that includes safety/compliance information addressing the personnel, the PI and the institution.
+It is a good idea for PIs to document staff training including having staff sign off on safety protocols that are kept available to staff in the lab.
+Institutionally required trainings are in addition to lab specific training, and the PI is responsible for seeing that their staff attends.
 When is the last time your lab discussed safety or compliance?